oduameh/node-course/docs/Instructions/keys-and-wallets.md

 ### Staking keys

-The next pair we will create is a staking key pair for wallet1.
-This allows us to generate an address using **both** payment and staking keys, which enables us to stake on the Cardano blockchain.
-We can derive an address from **just** the payment keys, and that would be considered an *enterprise* address, which cannot participate in staking.
+Create a staking key pair for wallet1.
+An address can be generated using **both** payment and staking keys, which enables staking on the Cardano blockchain.
+An address derived from **only** payment keys is considered an *enterprise* address, which cannot participate in staking:

 ```
 cardano-cli conway stake-address key-gen \